-- 1. Demonstrate the basic elements of a relational database management system - 2.
-Ability to identify the data models for relevant problems - Ability to design entity relationship and convert entity relationship diagrams into RDBMS and formulate SQL queries. - 4.
-Apply normalization for the given database - 5.
+- 1. Demonstrate the basic elements of a relational database management system and identify the data models for relevant problems - 2.
+Ability to design entity relationship and convert entity relationship diagrams into RDBMS and formulate SQL queries. - 3.
+Apply normalization for the given database - 4.
+Ability to understand the Concept of Transactions in DBMS - 5.
 Understand the various Recovery Mechanisms